pulumi/docs/content/docs/reference/pkg/azure-nextgen/digitaltwins/digitaltwin.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const digitalTwin = new azure_nextgen.digitaltwins.latest.DigitalTwin("digitalTwin", {
+const digitalTwin = new azure_nextgen.digitaltwins.DigitalTwin("digitalTwin", {
     identity: {
         type: "SystemAssigned",
     },